-Recovery Coach Program
+Recovery Coach Services

 A Recovery Coach is a trained peer who guides and supports a person in the recovery process and helps prevent relapse.
 The goal of a Recovery Coach is to be actively involved in helping the participant explore their relationship with substance use and establish a foundation of living life without the need for drugs or alcohol.
 Coaches act as a combination counselor, sponsor, friend and mentor and work collaboratively with participants to develop goals, locate resources and learn the skills necessary to live a sober and productive life.